Senior School Leadership

 Students in Senior School have many opportunities to become involved in leadership positions.
-These positions are guided by the Assistant Principal for Senior School, the Deputy Assistant Principal for Senior School and the six Senior School House Coordinators.
+These positions are guided by the Associate Principal for Senior School, the Director of Teaching and Learning for Senior School and the six Senior School House Coordinators.

 Pastoral Care Groups in Year 10 and 11 elect two Student Councillors to represent their PCG and House for the duration of the school year.
 Elected students are commissioned in early February, becoming actively involved in House events, fundraising activities and providing an important voice for the students in their PCG.

 Year 12 students have a variety of leadership positions they may choose to nominate for: School Captains, Sports Captains, Arts Captains and House Captains.
 Each of these positions also has a Vice-Captain role.
 Prefects are also nominated by staff to help and support each House and Vice House Captain.

 All House leaders work closely with the House Co-ordinators and Middle School House Captains to promote House spirit, particularly during major school events such as the Interschool Swimming and Athletics Carnivals, Hymn Singing and Theatre Sports, leading Senior School assemblies and other key school events.